Gathering Data#

 name = "my_crawler"

 That’s all the code you need.
-The rest is controlled using the following settings which you put in settings.py
+The rest is controlled using the following settings which you put in settings.py.

 LANGSEARCH_FILE_SPIDER_START_FOLDERS